Who We Are

 - a member of all three heat technology MCS Technical working groups.

-Colin is finishing a research MSc dissertation in Sustainability in Energy Provision and Demand Management at the Centre for Alternative Technology in Wales.
+Colin has completed the research MSc in Sustainability in Energy Provision and Demand Management at the Centre for Alternative Technology in Wales.
 He is also currently working on a major project on the in-situ performance of actual heat pump installations.